-All rural customers have an Allocation Account (ABA) which records allocations made to their water share throughout the year.
-It keeps track of any water the customer holds that is available to use or trade.
+All rural customers have an Allocation Account balance (ABA) which records allocations made to their water share throughout the year.
+It keeps track of any water the customer holds which is available to use or trade.

-Under the Water Act 1989 (the Act), customers must maintain a positive ABA balance.
+Under the Water Act 1989 (the Act), customers must maintain a positive ABA.
 It is an offence for a customer to use water that is not in their ABA and penalties apply for the unauthorised take of water.

-Lower Murray Water (LMW) is responsible for investigating non-compliance with the Act and to take action to address any unauthorised use of water.
-This may include lockdown and prosecution.
+Lower Murray Water (LMW) is responsible for investigating non-compliance with the Act and to take action to address any unauthorised take of water.

-LMW has developed the Compliance and Enforcement Strategy 2019 which sets out the rules and procedures for LMW when conducting compliance and enforcement activities among rural customers.
+LMW has developed the Compliance and Enforcement Strategy 2019 which sets out the rules and procedures for LMW when conducting compliance and enforcement activities among rural customers, and ensures they are risk-based, transparent and appropriate.
+Where necessary, these may include issuing Penalty Infringement Notices, lockdown or prosecution.

 The strategy aims to empower rural customers to make decisions on water take with the support of LMW and its policies.